-- 1. If you are involved in a court proceeding and a request is made for information concerning your diagnosis and treatment, such information is protected by the psychologist-patient privilege law.
-I cannot provide any information without your written authorization, or a court order, or if I receive a subpoena of which you have been properly notified and you have failed to inform me that you oppose the subpoena.
-If you are involved in or contemplating litigation, you should consult with an attorney to determine if a court would likely order me to disclose information. - 2.
-If a government agency is requesting information for health oversight activities, within its appropriate legal authority, I may be required to provide it for them. - 3.
-If a patient files a complaint or lawsuit against me, I may disclose relevant information regarding that patient to defend myself. - 4.
-If a patient files a worker's compensation claim, and I am providing necessary treatment related to that claim, I must, upon appropriate request, submit treatment reports to the appropriate parties, including the patient's employer, the insurance carrier, or an authorized qualified rehabilitation provider. - 5.
-I may disclose the minimum necessary health information to my business associates that perform functions on our behalf or provide us with services if necessary for such functions or services.
+- If you are involved in a court proceeding and a request is made for information concerning your diagnosis and treatment, such information is protected by the therapist-patient privilege law.
+I cannot provide any information without your written authorization or a court order.
+If you are involved in or contemplating litigation, consult with an attorney to determine if a court would likely order me to disclose information. - If a government agency is requesting information for health oversight activities, within its appropriate legal authority, I may be required to provide it for them. - If a patient files a complaint or lawsuit against me, I may disclose relevant information regarding that patient to defend myself. - If a patient files a worker's compensation claim, and I am providing necessary treatment related to that claim, I must, upon appropriate request, submit treatment reports to the appropriate parties, including the patient's employer, the insurance carrier, or an authorized qualified rehabilitation provider. - I may disclose the minimum necessary health information to my business associates that perform functions on our behalf or provide us with services if necessary for such functions or services.
 My business associates sign agreements to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract.